thenom/energenie_pi/README.md

 \<host\>:8000/admin

 # Setup
 You will need to modify the run script to match your own working directory.
 To get this to work on boot in my setup i just placed this script in rc.local, adding the & at the end to force it to run in the background.
-You will also need to modify the celery ampq URL and your MySQL database details in energenie_pi/settings.py to match your own RabbitMQ\MySQL server setup.
+You will also need to modify the celery ampq URL and your MySQL database details in energenie_pi/settings.py to match your own RabbitMQ\Redis\MySQL server setup.
 It is currently using a vhost of 'energenie_pi', a user of 'energenie_pi' and password 'Passw0rd'.

 You will also need to change your 'ALLOWED_HOSTS' in energenie_pi/settings.py to the URL you are calling for your local setup.

 # Notes:

 1. A Rapberry Pi or the Energenie Hat is not required as the code catches this and disables the control for testing purposes.
+2. If using Redis backend (more lightweight) the BROKER_URL in energenie_pi/settings.py should be similar to: BROKER_URL = 'redis://<host>:6379/0'